 Mould, Algae and Fungus Growth

-Conversely, some damages are done by small perpetrators in mould, algae, fungus growth, and even insects.
+- Conversely, some damage is done by small perpetrators in mould, algae, fungus growth, and even insects.
 Certain materials are exempt from this.
-However, asphalt and wood shakes are not safe from natural forces of decay.
+However, asphalt and wood shakes are not safe from the natural forces of decay.

-The pests known as ‘powderpost beetles’ are known for infesting and consuming wood products.
+- The insects known as ‘powder post beetles’ consume wood products.
 In nature, they are found in wet logs but can transfer to indoor wood products.
 These wood products include support, joists, and rafters, which can cause severe damage to your roof over time.
-The same applies to other usually culprits like termites, which are known to consume wood products.
+The same applies to termites, also known to consume wood products.

-Damages to roofs can happen, which is why it is essential to know what can be reversed.
+- Damages to roofs can happen, so knowing what can be reversed is essential.
 Most homeowner’s insurance plans work similarly, though specific policies may differ.

-Generally, roof insurance covers damages that occur suddenly like hailstorms, fires, or loss caused by wind.
-Contrary to this, roofs that are old and deteriorating will not be covered, as it is seen as the owner’s responsibility to maintain it.
+- Generally, roof insurance covers sudden damages, like hailstorms, fires, or loss caused by wind.
+Contrary to this, old and deteriorating roofs will not be covered, as it is the owner’s responsibility to maintain them.